What is Priligy?

 Contraindications – who should not take Priligy?

+Although Priligy is an effective premature ejaculation treatment, it is not suited to everyone.
 Do not take Priligy pills if you:

 - have heart rhythm disorders